ui/stamps-api-docs/source/redemption_api.rst

     =================== ==============================
     redemption_id       Redemption ID that is
                         successfully created
+    reward              Name of reward redeemed
+    stamps_used         Number of Stamps which are used in this redemption
+    stamps_remaining    Number of Stamps remaining on
+                        User
     detail              Description of error (if any)
     validation_errors   Errors encountered when parsing
                         data (if any)